A-Tamang/A_BLT_RPG/README.md

 # A_BLT_RPG
-A BLT Role Playing Game
+A BLT Role Playing Game:

 Synopsis: